 Ed started his career working in relief, development and missions in a variety of international environments before returning to the UK with his young family in 1999.
-After two years in the charity sector, he entered the Royal Mail’s Executive Development Programme, and spent the next thirteen years working in people focussed major change as an HR professional, programme manager, strategic business partner and team coach in highly charged political and industrial relations environments.
+After two years in the charity sector, he entered the Royal Mail’s Executive Development Programme.
+He spent the next thirteen years working in people-focused major change as an HR professional, programme manager, strategic business partner and team coach in highly charged political and industrial relations environments.
 He subsequently took an interim position at the University of Cambridge working with both academics and IT professionals prior to coming to the University of Bath in 2017.

 - ILM level 5 Coaching and Mentoring